jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 We believe scaling blockchains will radically decentralize the internet and make it easy to create horizontally scalable, secure, and decentralized web applications.
 We think the Superchain release of the OP Stack could mark a major step towards realizing this vision.
 However, after the release it will still take an enormous amount of work to realize the scalability vision.

 However, with great challenge comes great opportunity!
 The work needed to arrive at the initial Superchain release of the OP stack, as well as the resulting ecosystem should be exciting greenfields of opportunities for developers who want to contribute.
 There will be an enormous amount of low hanging fruit contributions unlocked.
 We can’t pick it alone!
 The only way we can hope to achieve it is through open source contributions from folks like you!
-And with [retroactive public goods funding](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c) your open source contributions may be rewarded too!
+And with [retroactive public goods funding](https://medium.com/ethereum-pepe/retroactive-public-goods-funding-33c9b7d00f0c) your open source contributions may be rewarded too!

 Exciting times ahead.

-Stay Optimistic 🔴✨
+Stay Pepeistic 🔴✨

 ## Glossary